-Instead it should be stated as Risk (pips you stand to lose * chance of losing): Reward (pips you stand to gain * chance of winning)
+Instead, it should be stated as Risk (pips you stand to lose * chance of losing): Reward (pips you stand to gain * chance of winning)

-Risk to reward and probability of winning are 2 sides of the same coin.
+Risk to reward and the probability of winning are 2 sides of the same coin.
 Thus it is meaningless to talk about risk to reward without knowing the probability that comes with it.

-7) Does confluence improve your trading?
+Trading Myth #7 — Does confluence improve your trading?

 Confluence occurs in trading when 2 or more factors or analysis tools are lined up together giving the trade a higher probability of working out.
 E.g. Bullish engulfing pattern at support aligned with 61.8% Fibonacci level.

-However I realized there are 2 issues never mentioned about confluence.
+However, I realized there are 2 issues never mentioned about confluence.
 Firstly confluence has a correlation with the number of tools you use in your trading.
 The more tools you use, the more confluence you will find.
 A trader using 10 tools is bound to have more confluence in his trading compared to someone who uses only 2.
-Does that mean the trader with 10 tools have more high probability trades?
+Does that mean the trader with 10 tools has more high probability trades?

 It would be nearly impossible to statistically prove that confluence does increase the probability of a trade.
 You have hundreds of trading tools to choose from and endless permutations that you can derive from it.

 Secondly let’s assume that confluence does improve the odds of winning, but at what frequency?